Skip to main content

 Summit Hill Foods dba Whole FoodsSalt Lake City46

-The largest notice was filed by Summit Hill Foods dba Whole Foods at its Salt Lake City facility, reporting 46 affected workers.
+The single largest action involved Summit Hill Foods dba Whole Foods at its Salt Lake City facility, reporting 46 affected workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Utah, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Utah, with filings falling below both recent and year-ago levels.
 The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Utah.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Utah WARN notices, browse layoffs by state, or download the full dataset.